 Consider raising your containers to offer privacy to your porch or deck.
 If you can’t create these awesome built-ins, raise your containers up using stands and tables.
 Another photo from ‘Houzz‘.

-Which one is your favorite?Image Credits: Deborah Silver, Gardencams, Martha Stewart, desiretoinspire, Apartment Therapy, houzz, Lowes, Bamboo Garden
+Image Credits: Deborah Silver, Gardencams, Martha, desiretoinspire, Apartment Therapy, houzz, Lowes, Bamboo Garden